CompCogNeuro/CompCogNeuro.github.io/content/neuron-channels.md

 It is difficult to identify the origin of a slow, long-lasting sAHP current, which has been observed in hippocampal and other neurons ([[@Larsson13]]).
 It appears to be yet another modulator on the M-type channels driven by calcium sensor pathways that have longer time constants.
 There is more research to be done here, but we can safely use a mechanism that takes a long time to build up before activating the K+ channels, and then takes a long time to decay as well.

 The above equations ([[#eq_mahp_ab]]) are used for sAHP, driven by a normalized integrated Ca value, with an offset of 0.8 and slope of 0.02.
-Unlike mAHP which is updated at the standard 1 ms time step, we update sAHP at the theta cycle interval (every 200 ms), which automatically extends the temporal dynamics. [[#plot_sahp:GV run]] and [[#plot_sahp:Time run]] show you the functions.
+Unlike mAHP which is updated at the standard 1 ms time step, we update sAHP at the theta cycle interval (every 200 ms), which automatically extends the temporal dynamics. [[#plot_sahp:G ca run]] and [[#plot_sahp:Time run]] show you the functions.

 ### KNa